 I like a warm day early in the season as much as the next mariner.
 But the water itself is just about as deadly as it is in the deep of winter.
 Remember that water takes heat from your body 25 times faster than air of the same temperature.

 You can impress this on your young boaters - and yourself - quite easily.
 Lay out a glass of water before you turn in one night.
 It will be room temperature by the morning.
 Now take two ice cubes from the freezer.
-Put one on a dry napkin next to the room-temperature glass of water.
+Put one on a dry napkin next to the room-temperature glass on water.
 Drop the second ice cube into the glass.
-Now in theory they are both exposed to the same temperature - room temperature.
+Now, in theory, they are both exposed to the same temperature - room temperature.
 But when the ice cube on the napkin starts to show a damp line around itself, the ice cube in the glass will have melted away.
-This is why hypothermia is so insidious and dangerous (See LIBW, Cold Water Survival, Hypothermia, Rescue & Recovery, December 2011.).
+This is why hypothermia is so insidious and dangerous (for more on that topic, click here).

 Precautions?
 Yes!

-OK, it is a beautiful day and you're just dying to tool out for a while.
-And why not - how great is it when the waters are too cold for the algae and other microscopic sea life and you can see all the way to the sandy bottom?
-Great indeed, but don't make way without a few simple but important precautions: Step #1 Has the engine been prepped from its long winter snooze?
+OK, it is a beautiful day in March or April and you're just dying to go out and tool around for a while.
+And why not?
+It's great fun, but don't leave the dock without a few simple but important precautions.

+Has the engine been prepped from its long winter snooze?
 Are you fueled up?
 Is there some fuel enhancer thrown in?
-Certainly, there is likely to be some condensation in the tank and that water will precipitate down to the bottom of the tank... and some might get sucked up into the engine...
+Certainly, there is likely to be some condensation in the tank and that water will sink down to the bottom of the tank ... and some might get sucked up into the engine ...
 So, engine prepped, fuel tank full and fuel enhancer thrown in - or no-go!